pnp/PnP-PowerShell/Documentation/GetPnPTheme.md

 ```powershell
 PS:> Get-PnPTheme -DetectCurrentComposedLook
 ```
 Returns the current composed look of the current web, and will try to detect the currently applied composed look based upon the actual site.
-Without this switch the cmdlet will first check for the presence of a property bag variable called _PnP_ProvisioningTemplateComposedLookInfo that contains composed look information when applied through the provisioning engine or the Set-SPOTheme cmdlet.
+Without this switch the cmdlet will first check for the presence of a property bag variable called _PnP_ProvisioningTemplateComposedLookInfo that contains composed look information when applied through the provisioning engine or the Set-PnPTheme cmdlet.